Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 ### 4. Sequencing depth

 The optimal sequencing depth varies based on the size of the reference genome and the degree of open chromatin expected.
 For studies of human samples, Buenrostro et al. (2015) recommend more than 50 million mapped reads per sample.
+You will need atleast this depth for use footprint analysis, the detection of TF interaction pattern in the sample.

 ### 5. Sequencing mode